Amirhossein-Safari-Embedded/hello-world/README.md

 This my first repository.

 I'm very interested in embedded systems progradmming.
-Learnin new thing is my favorite hobby.
+Learning new things is my favorite hobby.